niveaM/DogeAssessment/README.md

 ---

-## Assumptions
+## Notes from developer

 - This project is built to showcase developer skills; data accuracy is not guaranteed.
 There are known and unknown bugs.
-- I am not a UI engineer, so advanced visual polish (transitions, dark mode, etc.) is not present — this is a developer's view of the data she ETLed.
+- Developer is not a UI engineer, so advanced visual polish (transitions, dark mode, etc.) is not present — this is a developer's view of the data she ETLed.
 - The developer does not claim to fully understand the data and consumers of it; the UI is primarily become a tool to help the developer make sense of the data.
+Developer's attempt to extract meaningfuls insigths from the data failed miderabley as she was unable to find meaningful usecase due to lack of domain knowledge.
 - The project emphasizes breadth over depth to communicate a "think-big" approach rather than exhaustive domain coverage.

 ## Approach